Danielku15/SlickGrid-wiki/Home.md

 [download the latest SlickGrid official release](https://github.com/6pac/SlickGrid/releases)
 [download the latest repo version](https://github.com/6pac/SlickGrid)

+*** NEWS FLASH ***
+The frozen column and row code has been integrated into this repo from the X-Slickgrid and JLynch repos.

 This is the acknowledged current master repository for SlickGrid since the MLeibman branch ceased being maintained.
 It builds on the current state of the mleibman/SlickGrid master branch, keeping libraries up to date and applying small, safe core patches and enhancements _without_ turning into a personalised build.